aws/aws-lc/BUILDING.md

 in `CipherString` is parsed and dropped because AWS-LC does not implement OpenSSL security levels.

+The file is read once per process, as OpenSSL reads `openssl.cnf`, so a policy change takes effect only in processes started afterward.

 The policy path can be overridden at build time with `-DAWSLC_CRYPTO_POLICY_PATH=/path/to/file`, or at runtime with the `AWSLC_CRYPTO_POLICY_FILE` environment variable.